 The About page is a very important part of your website.
 When a visitor clicks on ‘About Us’ or ‘About Me’, they are expecting to learn more about you.
 They want to know about your experience, track record, and why they should trust you.

-Studies show that the About page is the second most visited page on a website, behind the Home page.
+Studies show that the About page is the second most visited page on a website, second only to the Home page.
 Read my article here on 5 Things Your ‘About Us’ Page Should Have.

 Closing Thoughts

-What is your website telling your visitor?
+What is your website telling your visitors?
 Is it telling the visitor all about you, your work, and your accomplishments?
 Or, is it speaking to them?
-Is it telling them how you can help him or her?
+Is it telling them how you can help them?

-Remember, when a visitor comes to your site, he/she is thinking “What’s in it for me?”.
+Remember, when a visitor comes to your site, they are thinking, “What’s in it for me?”
 Your website copy should answer that question.
 Make it about them and why your product or service is the best solution to solve their needs.